Download

 afterwards.
 This allows the singer to practice

-pronouncing each phrase like a language tape.
+pronouncing each phrase like a language CD.
 This

 step quickly and efficiently teaches the mechanics

-of a language, like correct vowel sounds and double
+of a language, like pronunciation of correct vowel sounds and double

 consonants, and builds the singer's confidence in